bgdlnchk/MPassKotlin/README.md

 <h2>Android Studio + Kotlin</h2>

 This application helps users to control all passwords easier and safer.&nbsp;All passwords will be saved in the SQLite database.
 PIN security has been realized by using SharedPreferences and PinView API.&nbsp;The&nbsp;app has been designed in the Google Material Design concept.
 Users can add one of two passwords types (random/custom).
 All of them will be added to passwords RecycleView.
+Design is based on Material Design.